 “Why do you think?”

 Whilst I was reading last night, in between those virtual pages, I dispersed my musings on what I could possibly accomplish in this timeline that would fit into my hedonistic philosophy of life.
 Besides catching up on all my favorite books, television shows, movies—anything art related—and creating connections to dispassionate aliens by sharing my awkward past, what else can I do?
-It came to me: tattoos.
+It came to me—tattoos.
 You laugh—Q did—but I’m serious.
-Black Chinese symbols on the inside of my left arm to honor Jie and a bright blood red and emerald green ouroboros on the inside of my right arm.
-Like I said: it’s the little things; little things and an indulgence so easily affordable to some, but to me, it was always a luxury and privilege I could never manage.
+Black Chinese characters on the inside of my left arm to honor Jie and a bright blood-red and emerald-green ouroboros on the inside of my right arm.
+Like I told Wynne—it’s the little things; little things and an indulgence so easily affordable to some, but to me, it was always a luxury and privilege I could never manage.
 Priorities; needs must.
 I always wanted an ode to Jie and now seems more fitting than ever.
 So, last night I stood naked in front of my nanite reflection and Q and the nanites used my body as a canvas.
 From flowers and vines to butterflies and dragonflies and birds in flight across my chest and stomach, to the dragon across my back in honor of two of my favorite literary heroines, to the Himalayan cats with their tails wrapped around and curling up my legs, and colors—so many colors, I played and laughed and loved it all.
 Composing the nanite art was remarkable.
 The vibrancy of the colors more so.
-I couldn’t decide if I was the artist or the nanites were.
+I couldn’t decide if I was the artist or the nanites were—or Q who emphatically argued she was.
 It was an amazing experience.
-Q even found it fascinating.

 “That’s because the only colors on Anderas are all pastels—white, grey, blue, orange and pink.
 Even the orange is pale.
 What happened to the blood reds and the obnoxious purples and emerald greens?”